-Students have three weeks from acceptance of the specific aims to prepare the full written proposal.
-The proposal must be delivered to the Advisory Committee two weeks before the scheduled oral presentation of the proposal.
+Once the specific aims have been accepted, the student will prepare their full written proposal in the format provided below.
+The Faculty Advisor may provide limited scientific input on the development of the body of the proposal.
+The student may ask other students for feedback and proofreading.
 The proposal is judged on scholarly presentation in English of the background material, preliminary results, and questions being addressed, as well as feasibility and design of the experiments, with appropriate citation of the relevant literature and attention to spelling, grammar, and format.

-No later than 48 hours before the oral presentation all committee members must communicate to the advisor whether the proposal is satisfactory to proceed to the orals.
-The advisor will communicate the majority decision to the student.
-If the proposal is rated unsatisfactory by two or more committee members, the oral presentation will be suspended.
-The student will be given feedback on the deficiencies of the proposal and will have one opportunity to rewrite a proposal that is acceptable to the majority (3 committee members) before going forward.
+The proposal must be submitted to the Advisory Committee two weeks before the scheduled oral exam.
+The Advisory Committee must indicate to the Faculty Advisor and student at least 48 hours before the oral exam that the proposal is satisfactory for the student to proceed to the oral exam.
+If the proposal is rated unsatisfactory by two or more Advisory Committee members, the oral presentation will be suspended.
+The student will be given feedback on the deficiencies of the proposal and will have one opportunity to rewrite a proposal that is acceptable to the majority of the Advisory Committee before going forward.
 This rewrite must be completed within two weeks of receiving feedback.
-If only one person finds the proposal unacceptable, or if there are minor parts that need clarification or improvement, faculty are asked to address those items during the oral defense.
-If the student then passes the oral portion of the exam, committee members can still ask for a correction of the proposal for minor items within a month of the oral defense before signing the GS-Research Approval.
+If the original or revised proposal is accepted by the majority of the Advisory Committee, the student can proceed to the oral exam and committee members can address issues in the proposal then.
+If the student passes the oral exam, Advisory Committee members can still ask for a correction of the proposal for minor items within a month of the oral defense before signing the GS-Research Approval form.